jesusfbes/Besaml/README.md

 A personal Machine Learning MATLAB toolbox.
 Algorithms are implemented in a simple and readable way.
 Part of this code is inspired by the code of [Coursera's Machine Learning course](https://www.coursera.org/learn/machine-learning) by Andrew Ng.
 If you arrived here looking for a Deep Learning toolbox you probably were looking for [Lasagne](https://github.com/Lasagne/Lasagne), only related to this in a gastronomical way.

+The main use of this toolbox is education and research and, according to its name, I do not recomend it for data-intensive production environments.
+In such a case, you can contact me at [contact@jesusfbes.es](contact@jesusfbes.es) for proffesional advice.

 **Instalation:**